vicjones-dotcom/English-to-Morse-Translator/README.md

 # English-to-Morse-Translator

 Work in progress.
-The translator can translate individual letters in English to Morse.
+A mini-project using HTML, CSS, and JavaScript to translate English into Morse code.